Achraf-N/tiny-language-model/README.md

 The project is intentionally structured so that each component is implemented progressively, making it easy to follow the evolution of the model and training pipeline.

 # Goal
-  - Rebuild nanoGPT / GPT-style transformer from scratch
+  - Rebuild GPT-style transformer from scratch
   - Understand every piece of the system:
   - Tokenization & embeddings
   - Self-attention (multi-head)